zubeir68/my-library/README.md

 # My Library

-Fun Ember.js and Django Project, with ember for the client and django for the backend.
+Fun Ember.js and Django CRUD Project, with ember for the client and django for the backend.
 This project consist of a library, where you can simply add, edit and delete a book.

 ### Prerequisites